muwerk/Research-mupplets/README.md

 # Research-mupplets [WIP]

+**Note:** We have started the process of preparing a release library of mupplets in project [mupplet-core](https://github.com/muwerk/mupplet-core).
+Currently, neither this project nor the new `mupplet-core` are stable, this is very much ongoing development.

-**Note:** This is very much a work-in-progress.
-Interface and messages are NOT stable or final.
+Interfaces and messages in this project are NOT stable or final.

 This repository is a testing-ground for new ideas and implementations.